 ---

 No. This is a common myth.
-The risk of contracting HIV is associated with the culture and hygiene of sexual behavior, and not with sexual orientation.
-Following the rules of safe sex and not taking drugs is equally important for homo-, bi- and heterosexual people.
+The risk of contracting HIV is associated with culture and sexual hygiene, and not with sexual orientation.
+Following safe sex rules and not taking drugs are equally important for gay, bi, and heterosexual people.

 ---

-For many years, most psychologists believed that homosexuality was the result of a wrong upbringing, caused by a pathological relationship between a child and a parent, or due to atypical sexual experiences.
-However, scientific studies have not supported this view (see, for example: Bell, Weinberg & Hammersmith, 1981).
-Parents of people with a homosexual orientation did not differ much from those whose children were heterosexual (and if differences were found, the direction of causation remained unclear).
-Most homosexuals experienced homosexual desires long before their first sexual experience, which could actually cause the unusual conditioning to take hold.
-It was only after researchers failed to explain the origin of homosexuality by social influences that they turned their attention to theories according to which the causes of homosexuality lie within the person himself.
+For many years, most psychologists believed that homosexuality was the result of poor parenting, caused by a pathological relationship between child and parent, or caused by atypical sexual experiences.
+However, scientific research has not supported this view (see, for example, Bell, Weinberg & Hammersmith, 1981).
+Parents of people with a homosexual orientation were not particularly different from those whose children were heterosexual (and if differences were found, the direction of cause and effect remained unclear).
+Most homosexuals experienced homosexual desires long before their first sexual experience, which could actually cause unusual conditioning to take hold.
+Only after researchers were unable to explain the origin of homosexuality by social influence did they turn their attention to theories according to which the causes of homosexuality lie within the person himself.

-The correlation between adult homosexuality in adults and signs of gender incongruity in childhood has been most reliably established (Bailey & Zucker, 1995).
+The most reliably established correlation is between adult homosexuality in adults and signs of gender nonconformity in childhood (Bailey & Zucker, 1995).
 As a rule, homosexual men in childhood were effeminate boys, and lesbians were masculine girls.
-Gender inconsistency appears in early childhood in spite of rather than because of the effects of socialization.
-Indeed, effeminate boys who later became homosexuals (Green, 1987) often suffered in childhood because of reactions to their unusual behavior.
-The link between sexual orientation and gender inadequacy in childhood is universal across all cultures (Whitam & Mathy, 1986; Whitam & Mathy, 1991).
-Although we do not know the exact causes of childhood gender incongruity, the overall picture suggests that innate factors rather than learning play a decisive role.
+Gender nonconformity emerges in early childhood despite, rather than because of, the effects of socialization.
+Indeed, effeminate boys who later became homosexuals (Green, 1987) often suffered in childhood due to reactions to their unusual behavior.
+The association between sexual orientation and gender nonconformity in childhood is universal across cultures (Whitam & Mathy, 1986; Whitam & Mathy, 1991).
+Although we do not know the exact causes of gender discrepancy in childhood, the overall picture suggests a determining role for innate factors rather than learning.

-We get more direct confirmation of this in studies of siblings, including twins.
-Gay families have more homosexual brothers than heterosexual men, and lesbians have more lesbian sisters than heterosexual women (Bailey & Pillard, 1995).
-Twin studies show that these examples reflect the influence of genes more than family environment.
-Identical twins are more sexually similar than fraternal twins (Bailey & Pillard, 1995).
-On the other hand, at least half the time if one identical twin is homosexual, the other twin is heterosexual.
-Although this indicates the important role of the environment in shaping sexual orientation, such influence need not be social.
-Biological factors may also cause differences in twins (Martin, Boomsma & Machen, 1997).
-When identical twins have different sexual orientations, they often remember that they already had differences as children, implying early environmental factors.
-However, the exact nature of environmental and upbringing influences remains unclear.
+We get more direct evidence of this from studies of siblings, including twins.
+Families of gay men have more gay brothers compared to heterosexual men, and lesbians have more lesbian sisters compared to heterosexual women (Bailey & Pillard, 1995).
+Twin studies suggest that these patterns reflect the influence of genes rather than family environment.
+Identical twins are more similar in sexual orientation than fraternal twins (Bailey & Pillard, 1995).
+On the other hand, at least half the time, if one identical twin is homosexual, the other twin is heterosexual.
+Although this suggests the important role of environment in shaping sexual orientation, such influence does not necessarily have to be social.
+Biological factors may also cause differences between twins (Martin, Boomsma, & Machen, 1997).
+When identical twins have different sexual orientations, they often remember that they already had differences as children, implying early environmental influences.
+However, the precise nature of the influence of environment and upbringing remains unclear.

 More direct evidence of genetic influence comes from DNA studies (Hamer et al., 1993).
-Pairs of homosexual brothers inherit the same part of the X chromosome, Xq28, more often than can be explained by coincidence.
-Perhaps a gene located in this area affects the definition of male sexual orientation.
-This hypothesis is also supported by the fact that heterosexuals usually do not inherit the same version of Xq28 as their homosexual brothers (Hi et al., 1995).
+Pairs of brothers with a homosexual orientation inherit the same part of the X chromosome, Xq28, more often than can be explained by chance.
+Perhaps a gene located in this area influences the determination of male sexual orientation.
+This hypothesis is also supported by the fact that heterosexuals usually do not inherit the same version of Xq28 as their homosexual brothers (Hie et al., 1995).

-The most influential theory is that there is an area in the human brain that determines sexual orientation, and that the development of this center depends on early hormonal influences (LeVay, 1996).
-According to this theory, homosexual men have female centers of sexual orientation, while lesbians have male centers.
-Two well-known examples of boys who in early childhood accidentally lost their genitals and were then raised as women also confirm this point of view.
-As adults, both were primarily attracted to women, which is consistent with prenatal influences more than postnatal parenting (Bradley, Oliver, Chernick & Zuckner, 1998; Diamond & Sigmundson, 1996).
-One study compared the brains of homosexuals to those of heterosexual men and women and concluded that one of the nuclei (clumps of nerve cells) was larger in the brains of heterosexual men than in the brains of homosexuals, which in this respect were more like on the brains of heterosexual women (LeVay, 1991).
+The most influential theory states that there is a region in the human brain that determines sexual orientation, and the development of this center is dependent on early hormonal influences (LeVay, 1996).
+According to this theory, homosexual men have female centers of sexual orientation, and lesbians have male centers.
+Two examples known to science of boys who were accidentally deprived of their genitals in early childhood and then raised as women also support this point of view.
+As adults, both were primarily attracted to women, which is consistent with the influence of prenatal development more than postnatal rearing (Bradley, Oliver, Chernick, & Zuckner, 1998; Diamond & Sigmundson, 1996).
+One study compared the brains of homosexual men with the brains of heterosexual men and women and concluded that one of the nuclei (clusters of nerve cells) was larger in the brains of heterosexual men than in the brains of homosexual men, which were more similar in this respect. on the brains of heterosexual women (LeVay, 1991).
 This nucleus is located in the hypothalamus, which is known to play an important role in determining sexual behavior.
-The hypothalamus probably develops very early, and thus this difference between homosexual and heterosexual people is unlikely to be due to a difference in experience.
+The hypothalamus probably develops very early, and thus this difference between homosexual and heterosexual people is unlikely to be caused by differences in experience.

-The question of the origin of sexual orientation is controversial and much remains to be done in this area.
-Much of the most important data (eg Hamer et al., 1993; LeVay, 1991) needs to be rechecked.
-At the moment, the role of the social environment cannot be completely ruled out, although so far it has not been confirmed by research.
-On the contrary, as a result of scientific research, a lot of evidence has been obtained for the innateness of homosexuality.
+The origins of sexual orientation are controversial and much work remains to be done in this area.
+Much of the most important data (eg Hamer et al., 1993; LeVay, 1991) needs to be re-examined.
+At the moment, the role of the social environment cannot be completely ruled out, although it has not yet been confirmed by research.
+On the contrary, as a result of scientific research, a lot of evidence has been obtained that homosexuality is innate.

 Sexual orientation is not innate

-Dr. Bailey and I agree that there is indeed an association or correlation between biological variables and sexual orientation.
-But I offer an alternative interpretation of the biological facts, the "exotic becomes erotic" (ESE) theory of sexual orientation (Bern, 1996).
-See →
+Dr. Bailey and I agree that there is indeed a connection or correlation between biological variables and sexual orientation.
+But I propose an alternative interpretation of biological facts - the exotic becomes erotic (ESE) theory of sexual orientation (Bern, 1996).
+See→

-The main feelings we experience besides hunger and sex also include emotions such as pleasure and anger.
+Other than hunger and sex, the basic feelings we experience include emotions such as pleasure and anger.
 Emotions are closely related to motives.
 Emotions can activate and guide behavior in the same way as organic motives.
-Emotions accompany motivated behavior: sex, for example, is not only a powerful motive but also a potential source of pleasure.
-Despite the similarity of motives and emotions; they should be distinguished.
-One common difference is that emotions are triggered from outside, while motives are activated from within.
-That is, emotions are usually caused by external events, and emotional reactions are directed to these events; motives, on the contrary, are more often caused by internal causes (disturbance of homeostatic balance, for example) and, naturally, are directed to certain environmental objects (such as food, water, or a sexual partner).
-Another difference between motives and emotions is that a motive is usually triggered by a specific need, while an emotion can be triggered by many different stimuli (think of how many different things can make you angry, for example).
+Emotions accompany motivated behavior: sex, for example, is not only a powerful motive, but also a potential source of pleasure.
+Despite the similarity of motives and emotions; they must be distinguished.
+One common difference is that emotions are initiated from the outside, while motives are activated from within.
+That is, emotions are usually caused by external events, and emotional reactions are directed towards these events; motives, on the contrary, are more often caused by internal reasons (disturbance of the homeostatic balance, for example) and, naturally, are aimed at certain environmental objects (such as food, water or a sexual partner).
+Another difference between motives and emotions is that a motive is usually caused by a specific need, whereas an emotion can be caused by many different stimuli (think of how many different things can make you angry, for example).
 These differences are not absolute.
-Sometimes the motive can be triggered by an external source, for example, when a feeling of hunger appears at the sight of food.
-And the discomfort caused by a homeostatic imbalance - severe hunger, for example - can trigger emotions.
-Nevertheless, motives and emotions differ enough in terms of their activation sources, subjective experiences, and influence on behavior to deserve separate consideration.
+Sometimes the motive can be triggered by an external source, for example when a feeling of hunger appears at the sight of food.
+And discomfort caused by a homeostatic imbalance—extreme hunger, for example—can trigger emotions.
+However, motives and emotions differ sufficiently in their sources of activation, subjective experiences, and influence on behavior to merit separate consideration.